X-Men: Reign of Apocalypse

-X-Men: Reign of Apocalypse is a video game for the Game Boy Advance featuring the X-Men comic book characters.
-It was designed by Digital Eclipse and released by Activision in 2001.
+X-Men: Reign of Apocalypse is a 2001 beat 'em up game developed by Digital Eclipse and published by Activision for the Game Boy Advance.
+Players control the X-Men as they attempt to find the missing Professor X and stop Apocalypse from devastating the world.

 Plot

 Story

 Returning from their journey in the Mojoverse, the X-Men return to the destroyed remains of their home, the X-Mansion.
 They soon discover that they are in an alternate universe under the control of the evil mutant, Apocalypse.
-The X-Men must battle their way through Apocalypse's army of Sentinels and Mutants in order to return to their universe.
+The X-Men must battle their way through Apocalypse's army of Sentinels and mutants to return to their universe.

 Setting

 The setting takes place in an alternate universe controlled by Apocalypse, with backgrounds that stay true to the X-Men comics.
-The X-Mansion, the Blackbird, Genosha and other familiar locations are present in the game.
+The X-Mansion, the Blackbird, Genosha, and other familiar locations are present in the game.

 Characters

 The playable X-Men roster consists of Wolverine, Cyclops, Storm, and Rogue.
 Each character has a different super power that gives them a unique playstyle.
 Boss enemies include classic villains from the comics such as Blob and Magneto.
-Other X-Men from the 616 Marvel Universe, such as Colossus and Nightcrawler, are allies of Apocalypse in this alternate universe and must be defeated.
+Other X-Men, such as Colossus and Nightcrawler, are allies of Apocalypse in the alternate universe and appear as enemies.